nlsfi/segment-reshape-qgis-plugin/DEVELOPMENT.md

 Included `.code-workspace` has necessary options set (linting, formatting, tests, extensions) set for VS Code.

-Verify code style with `pre-commit run --all-files`, or use `pre-commit install` to generate an actual git hook.
+Verify code style with `pre-commit run --all-files`, or use `pre-commit install` and `pre-commit install --hook-type commit-msg` to generate an actual git hook.

 ## Release steps